rswilkens/aclpub2-Tutorial/README.md

       start_time: Optional start time of the paper slot as an ISO datestring.
       end_time: Optional start time of the paper slot as an ISO datestring.
 ```

-## Development

-The above describe a reasonable default usage of this package, but the behavior can easily be extended or modified by adjusting the contents of the `aclpub2/` directory.
-The main files to keep in mind are `aclpub2/templates/proceedings.tex` which contains the core Jinja template file, and `aclpub2/generate.py` which is responsible for rendering the template.

-#### Jinja

-This project makes extensive use of Jinja to produce readable Latex templates.
-Before contributing or forking, it is generally helpful to familiarize yourself with
-the Jinja library.
-Documentation can be found [here](https://jinja.palletsprojects.com/en/2.11.x/templates/https://jinja.palletsprojects.com/en/2.11.x/templates/).

-Additional configuration for Jinja can be found in the `aclpub2/templates.py` file.
-The purpose of this file are to set up the Jinja environment with LaTeX-like block delimiters so that the `proceedings.tex` file can be syntax highlighted and otherwise interacted with in a fashion that is more natural for LaTeX users.
-In addition, it is also responsible for configuring some convenience functions that allow us to create some LaTeX structures in the final output `.tex` file that are easier to write in native Python than either the Jinja base syntax, or LaTeX alone.

-## Handbook generation instructions
-TBC